Intelligence and personality: Openness

 Some psychologists have recently pointed out that previous instruments used to measure openness actually assessed two distinctive aspects.
 The first is intellect, which reflects intellectual engagement and perceived intelligence and is marked by ideas, while the second is emotion, which reflects the artistic and contemplative qualities related to being engaged in sensation and perception and is marked by fantasy, aesthetics, feelings and actions.
 Intelligence is more strongly related to intellectual engagement than with interest in aesthetics and fantasy.
 On this basis, intellect was found to be associated with the neural system of the working memory, which is related to g, whereas openness was not.
-In addition, according to a study of genetic behaviour, intellect is genetically closer to intelligence than openness.
+In addition, according to a behavioral genetics study, intellect is genetically closer to intelligence than openness.